 On December 23, 1975, the 103-year-old landmark church was totally destroyed by fire.
 This event appeared to have been the catalyst that brought the “old” church and the emerging new membership to a new direction in doing ministry.

 The rebuilding of the old church was the main thrust and motivation.
 The community responded to the need of the church by providing a meeting place for Sunday services at the Grand Theatre.
 The membership continued to grow despite the fire.
 An interim minister, who was also an army chaplain, served the church as pastor.
-This relationship was soon dissolved as the army terminated his service.
+This relationship was soon dissolved as the army relocated him to another parish.

 The church was left with a void in leadership and within a year called its first African American minister in 1977.
 This move seemingly precipitated the final exodus of the people, primarily young white families from the church.
 The Lenox Road Baptist Church, which started out being an all white congregation in 1871, was eventually transformed into an all black congregation in the late seventies.
 The transition was also a time of unrest for the church, as racial dynamics of the congregation changed.
 The primary reason being the power base of the church now shifted from an all-white congregation to a culturally mixed one with diverse background.